Aoi no Ue: Marriage

 Aoi no Ue and Hikaru Genji's marriage was the first marriage for Genji which was a political marriage.
-Furthermore, they were not a well-matched couple and not a love match couple (Royall 2002).
+Furthermore, they were not a well-matched couple and not a love match couple.
 Aoi no Ue got pregnant in the 9th year of marriage and the relationship started turning out well.
-Genji has demonstrated his wife, Aoi no Ue, as an angularly dissatisfiedly and cold person, although in fact, her character was kind and warm (Royall 2002).
-Thus, Genji probably did not see the real part of Aoi no Ue during the beginning of the relationship (Royall 2002).
-Later on, Aoi no Ue gave birth to Yūgiri (a boy), although he was murdered by the spirit of Rokujō no Miyasudokoro (Royall 2002).
+Genji has demonstrated his wife, Aoi no Ue, as an angularly dissatisfiedly and cold person, although in fact, her character was kind and warm.
+Thus, Genji probably did not see the real part of Aoi no Ue during the beginning of the relationship.
+Later on, Aoi no Ue gave birth to Yūgiri (a boy), although she was murdered by the spirit of Rokujō no Miyasudokoro.